greg42/pwsafe/README.md

                  --unlock       release write lock for database
                  --dbfile=FILE  file where passwords are stored;
                                 defaults to ~/.pwsafe/db
-                 --user=USER    specify a username to be used for a new entry;
+                 --user=USER    specify a username to be used for an entry;
-                                this option is to be used with --add -n NUMBER                 copy password n times to clipboard;
+                                this option is to be used with --add or -q -n NUMBER                 copy password n times to clipboard;
                                 defaults to 1
                  --password-only  only copy password to clipboard
-      -g GPG Option             add a GPG option (repeat to add multiple) -d                        don't open a browser when using -q
+      -g GPG Option             add a GPG option (repeat to add multiple) -d                        don't open a browser when using -q -A                        force add a new account